 -

-- Life Span: Norway Rats have a lifespan of 1-2 years.
+- Life Span: Norway Rats have a 1-2 years lifespan.

 Health Risks Associated with Norway Rats:

-Norway Rats are known to carry many health risks including several zoonotic diseases that can be transmitted to humans and pets.
+Norway Rats carry many health risks, including zoonotic diseases that can be transmitted to humans and pets.
 Here are some health risks associated with Norway Rats:

 -